kvuong30/chess/README.md

 For a cleaner development experience and to avoid potential package version conflicts, it’s highly recommended to create a virtual environment for your Django project.
 A virtual environment is an isolated workspace that allows you to manage project-specific dependencies without affecting your global Python installation.
 This is crucial for maintaining clean and consistent project environments, especially when working on multiple projects with different dependency versions.
 By using a virtual environment, you ensure that your project’s dependencies are neatly contained, preventing potential conflicts between different libraries or versions of Python.

-If you’re new to virtual environments, see this official Python guide provides detailed instructions on how to create and manage virtual environments: https://docs.python.org/3/tutorial/venv.html
+If you’re new to virtual environments, see this official Python guide with detailed instructions on how to create and manage virtual environments: https://docs.python.org/3/tutorial/venv.html

 To create a virtual environment, follow these steps: